 The VIP serves as a bridge to long-term support for families and increases the likelihood that families successfully engage in services.
 In order to satisfy our patient's goals, the team builds relationships and partnerships with service providers and community agencies in the Philadelphia area.
 These relationships facilitate access to the services and programs that our patients require to achieve recovery and safety.

-Through VIP directly, our youth and staff can participate in psycho-educational peer groups that help build their resilience after an assault injury.
-Read more about Building Resilience After A Violent Event (BRAVE) and StressCHOPers.
+Through VIP directly, our youth and staff can participate in psycho-educational groups that help build their resilience.
+Read more about Building Resilience After A Violent Event (BRAVE) and the Stress-Less Initiative.

-The multidisciplinary VIP team includes Licensed Social Workers, an Emergency Department Physician, an Adolescent Medicine Physician, a Psychiatrist, a Clinical Psychologist, Research Coordinators, and Administrative staff.
+The multidisciplinary VIP team includes Licensed Social Workers, a Family Liaison, an Emergency Department Physician, an Adolescent Medicine Physician, a Psychiatrist, a Clinical Psychologist, Research Coordinators, Peer Mentors, and Administrative staff.

 We serve assault injured youth who reside in Philadelphia County and have sought care for assault-related injuries in the ED or the Trauma Unit at CHOP.
 Here are a few facts about the community of youth that we serve.

 - The majority of program participants (70%) reside in neighborhoods within West and Southwest Philadelphia.